matrix-org/matrix-spec-proposals/proposals/2162-signaling-errors-at-bridges.md

 Sometimes bridges just silently swallow messages and other events.
 This proposal enables bridges to communicate that something went wrong and gives clients the option to give feedback to their users.
+Clients are given the possibility to retry a failed event and bridges can signal the success of the retry.

 ## Proposal

 Bridges might come into a situation where there is nothing more they can do to successfully deliver an event to the foreign network they are connected to.
 Then they should be able to inform the originating room of the event about this delivery error.
+The user in turn should be able to instruct the bridge to retry sending the message that was presented him as failed; the bridge should have the ability to mark an error as being revoked.

 ### Bridge error event